-The second generation Volvo XC90 aims to make the most of its sleek Swedish design values.
+The improved version of Volvo's second generation XC90 gets a mild dose of electrification.
 Jonathan Crouch takes a look.

 Ten Second Review